-Fluent in five different languages, with over 22 aliases, a quick intelligence, and an almost hypnotizing charm, the Czech-born Lustig had been swindling people out of money and property for years.
+The Czech-born Lustig—who was fluent in five languages, had more than 20 aliases, and possessed an almost hypnotizing charm—had been swindling people out of money and property for years.
 He began by plying his shady trade on cruise ships full of wealthy travelers.
-One of his favorite ruses was to pose as a producer of Broadway musicals, then prey on people’s secret desires to be in show business by getting them to invest in non-existent productions.
-By 1925, Lustig had racked up over 40 arrests, and was wanted by law enforcement agencies around the world.
+One of his favorite ruses was to pose as a producer of Broadway musicals, then prey on people’s secret desires to be in show business by getting them to invest in nonexistent productions.
+By 1925, Lustig had racked up more than 40 arrests, and was wanted by law enforcement agencies around the world.

 The Eiffel Tower Con

-Money in hand, Lustig fled for Austria.
+Lustig, with Poisson's money in hand, fled for Austria.
 There, as was his custom, he lived the high life, at the expense of yet another unsuspecting victim.
 For weeks, Lustig checked the French newspapers for reports of his Eiffel Tower con, but there was nothing.
 He had a hunch that Poisson would be too embarrassed by how easily he fell for the ruse to go to the authorities, and he was right.

 Six months later, Lustig returned to Paris and pulled the exact same stunt with five different scrap iron dealers.
 Amazingly, he sold the Eiffel Tower again.
 This time though, his mark went to the police, and the story hit the papers.
 Lustig soon fled Europe for the United States.